syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/02.openstack-cli/docs.en.md

 *In this manual we expect that you haven't installed any of the required tools.
 If you already installed any of the tools, please skip that specific step.*

-! **Required OpenStack client version to work with the SysEleven Cloud** !
+! **Required OpenStack client version to work with the SysEleven Stack** !
 OpenStack client version 3.13.x is the minimum to work with multiple regions.
 Please make sure to install the latest stable version.

 ---